 Acne begins with the development of a plug of hardened sebum that stops up the openings of the follicular pores on the face.
 These plugs seem to become darker with age, hence the term blackheads.
 When there is a layer of skin covering the follicular opening, the sebaceous plug usually does not darken and is called a "whitehead" by some.
 Once the follicle becomes clogged, it will enlarge as more skin and sebum is produced behind it.
 Bacterial contamination of this sebaceous mixture is common since bacteria normally inhabit the follicle.
 If stretched enough, the wall of the follicle ruptures.
 This enables this material access to the deeper tissues, which produces inflammation in the form of a pimple.

 There is no doubt that certain oily substances can induce the development of pimples.
 If one of them is a component of a cosmetic or makeup, this can be detrimental to the complexion.
 Choosing a cosmetic or makeup that is water-based is likely to avoid this possibility.
+Wash your makeup off at the end of the day so it does not settle into pores overnight.

 Cystic acne is common acne in its most severe form.
 This form of acne is likely to result in permanent scarring.
 It is quite rare in adults.
 Most patients with cystic acne require aggressive medical therapy to prevent blemishes.
+A dermatologist may inject the cysts with corticosteroid or drain them to provide the patient relief.

 Acne tends to resolve in most individuals as they age.
 When acne recurs in adulthood, it is important to rule out other causes for androgen excess.
 This group of conditions requires a series of blood tests for diagnosis.
+Acne that appears for the first time in adulthood is called "adult-onset acne."
+This type of acne is most common in menopausal women.

 IMAGES PROVIDED BY: